brunokoga/EF/README.md

 * For text search, I'm going to use NSFetchRequest with NSPredicates
 * The URL endpoint will be stored in NSUserDefaults and it can be changed in a Settings screen
 * This is a living document and can be changed along the way :)

+##After 5h30min+ of development

+* All the 4 requirements should be OK.
+The lack of layout burn my eyes, but at least it's working :)
+* All the 5 additional score points should also be OK.
+* I had to rush a little bit to deliver everythin, so I didn't have the time I'd like to test the features.
+I now the app has one annoying bug that sometimes shows the first cell duplicated.
+But it is certainly an easy fix.
+* I didn't have time to do the iPad version.